 Amp up your mornings with lattes and cappuccinos at home with the SHOT button that brews a 2oz. concentrated shot of coffee from a K-Cup pod AND a built-in milk frother!
 Might we mention that it's also dishwasher safe for insanely easy cleanup, and you can choose from hot or cold froth.
 Though, we should mention that the specialty shot is not quite the typical espresso.

-We love that the K-Cafe incorporates all of our favorite K-cup features like cup size, a large water reservoir, and It doesn't however have the temperature control options like newer releases, but
+We love that the K-Cafe incorporates all of our favorite K-cup features like cup size, and a large water reservoir.
+It doesn't however have the temperature control options like newer releases, but the ability to make lattes adds an extra element of sophistication to our days.

 Other noteworthy models we considered